12-Hour Recorder (12-Hour Register):

 A second hand on the chronograph that can be used to time laps or to determine finishing times for several competitors in race.
 When reset, the second hand flies back to zero very quickly.

-A Jewel in a watch is usually synthetic sapphires or rubies that act as bearings for gears in a mechanical watch.
+A jewel in a watch is usually synthetic sapphires or rubies that act as bearings for gears in a mechanical watch on the bridge.
 The jewels reduce friction to make the watch more accurate and longer lasting.

 A function on the chronograph that allows the wearer to time segments of a race.
 When finished you would reset the chronograph and it would go back to zero.

-Projections on the watch dial which the strap or bracelet is attached.
+Projections on the watch dial to which the strap, band, or bracelet is attached.

-Luminescent coating is usually found on the watch hand or markers so that the wearer will be able to read the watch at night.
+Luminescent (glow in the dark) coating is usually found on the watch hand or markers, allowing them to illuminate automatically in a darker environment, so that the wearer will be able to read the watch at night.

 A movement powered by a mainspring that works in conjunction with a balance wheel.
 The two types of mechanical movements on a watch are Automatic and Manual movement.